google-deepmind/mujoco/doc/modeling.rst

 Compiling models
 ~~~~~~~~~~~~~~~~

-Once a high-level mjCModel is created - by loading an MJCF file or an URDF file, or programmatically when such
+Once a high-level mjCModel is created - by loading an MJCF file or a URDF file, or programmatically when such
 functionality becomes available - it is compiled into mjModel.
 Even though loading and compilation are presently
 combined in one step, compilation is independent of loading, meaning that the compiler works in the same way
 regardless of how mjCModel was created.
 Both the parser and the compiler perform extensive error checking, and abort